inveniosoftware/docs-invenio-ils/docs/releases/version5/upgrade.md

 ## Prerequisites

-The steps listed in this article require an existing local installation of InvenioRDM v12.
+The steps listed in this article require an existing local installation of InvenioILS v4.

 !!! warning "Backup"

     Always backup your database, statistics indices and files before you try to perform an upgrade.

-!!! info "Older Versions"
-    If your InvenioRDM installation is older than v12, you must first upgrade to v12 before proceeding with the steps in this guide.

 ## Upgrade Steps